Stefano Bernardi headshot

 1. To upload documents on Redokun, create your free account first.
 You can start a 14-day trial right away (no credit card details required).

-2. Once your account is up and running, go to Document Upload and upload your manual to the Redokun Web Editor.
+2. Once your account is up and running, go to Document Upload and upload your technical manual to the Redokun Web Editor.

 Step 1.
 Upload your manual on Redokun